ipesek/jsxgraphbook/src/3_1_board.md

 var board = JXG.JSXGraph.initBoard('jxgbox', {boundingbox: [-5, 2, 5, -2]});
 ```

-We can see we called function initBoard, which constructs our drawing board .
+We can see we called function `initBoard`, which constructs our drawing board .
 This function need at least one argument,
 which is the name of id we defined earlier for div in our example ``jxgbox``. ``boundingbox: [-5, 2, 5, -2]`` tells
  JSXGraph coordinate system of our construction.